quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 #### Making accounts and logging in
-From the login/User creation page, the user will be able to enter their information with respect to their use-case for the app (dater or Cupid).
+From the login/User creation page, the user will be able to enter their information with respect to their use-case for the app (Dater or Cupid).
 Should the user receive several poor ratings from their counterpart, and upon the discretion of the manager, a user can be suspended from the app for a time or indefinitely.

 ![alt_text](images/createacc.png "Create_Acc")
 ![alt_text](images/login.png "Login")